K9Music/kloud-9-platform/public/logos/README.md

 # Kloud 9 Logo Files

-This directory contains the official logo files for Kloud 9.
-The logos are available in different formats and variations to ensure optimal usage across different contexts.
+This directory contains the official logo files for Kloud 9 in SVG format.
+The logos are available in different variations to ensure optimal usage across different contexts.

 ## Available Formats